All Episodes

 There's no SIM card in it.

-So don't forget that.
+Don't forget that.

 We'll be right back.

-It's five and twenty-two, and it will double back and get 2021.
+Guys, I'm going to sell it's 5 and 22, and it will double back again 2021.

-People are gonna hear those.
+People are going to hear those.

-I mentioned uh near the end of the program yesterday that it it it looking like Ken, the Ken doll of Ken and Barbie fame may actually be gay.
+I mentioned near the end of the program yesterday that it looking like Ken, the Ken doll of Ken and Barbie fame, may actually be gay, which would not be a surprise to me that Ken has been gay all these years, only known by the manufacturers and designers.

 Well, maybe Beyoncé's, I don't know.

-And the headline is at long last, Ken gets his own designer clothes.
+And the headline is, at long last, Ken gets his own designer clothes.

 And I'm telling you, it's the gay flag.